CRUD Operations

 Overview

-ic-dbms provides four fundamental database operations:
+wasm-dbms provides four fundamental database operations through the Database trait:

 | Operation | Description | Returns |